Skip to Content

 What does a pepperoncini pepper look like?

-Pepperoncini peppers are a thin-walled 2 to 3 inch tapered pepper, most often harvested when green, although they ripen to red on the plant.
+Pepperoncini peppers are thin-walled 2 to 3-inch tapered peppers, most often harvested when green, although they ripen to red on the plant.

 What does a pepperoncini pepper taste like?